-The consolidated financial statements for the year ended September 30, 2022 include the results of operations of TNSI and TNET from October 1, 2021 and of the Company from June 16, 2022, the date of the RTO.
-The comparative figures are those of TNSI from October 1, 2020 and TNET from February 28, 2021.
+The condensed interim consolidated financial statements for the three months ended December 31, 2022 and the comparative figures include the results of operations of TNSI and TNET from October 1, 2021 and of the Company from June 16, 2022, the date of the RTO.

-These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As of September 30, 2022, the Company had a working capital deficiency of \$2,586,903, and accumulated deficit of \$19,442,556, and during the year ended September 30, 2022, the Company incurred a net loss of \$7,294,627.
+These condensed interim consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+As of December 31, 2022, the Company had a working capital deficiency of \$2,810,504, and accumulated deficit of \$19,841,508, and during the three months ended December 31, 2022, the Company incurred a net loss of \$398,952.
 The Company is in default of the financial covenants of a loan.
 As a result, the loan may be called and required to be repaid (Note 11(c)).